openvinotoolkit/openvino_contrib/modules/cuda_plugin/README.md

     Then build CUDA Plugin with one of 2 options:
 - Using `build.sh`

+  First of all switch OpenVINO™ on tag _2021.3_

-  Setup the following environment variables:
+  Then setup the following environment variables:
   ```bash
   export OPENVINO_HOME=<OpenVINO source directory>
   export OPENVINO_CONTRIB=<OpenVINOContrib packages source directory>